Clean live or virtual corporate comedian profiled in The New York Times

 I’m frequently asked how I got started in stand-up comedy.

 Why does a man do anything?
-It was because of a woman.
+Because of a woman.

-I did.
+So I took the class.
+Started performing stand-up comedy at night.
 Six years later I left my day job.
 And here I am.

 Come see me; I’m sure you’ll agree I made the right decision.”